abitbetterthanyesterday/abitbetterthanyesterday/src/content/blog/iteration.md

 ## Performance: Iteration vs. Recursion

-Iterative solutions tend to be a lot less performant than [[Recursion |their recursive counter part.]]
+Iterative solutions tend to be a lot less performant than their recursive counter part.
-On that simple factorial calculation, the iterative counterpart is up to [[Benchmarking using Deno|**15 times faster** on my laptop.]]
+On that simple factorial calculation, the iterative counterpart is up to [**15 times faster** on my laptop.](./benchmarking-using-deno)

 So why would you use a recursive?
 - Some problems are inherently recursive by nature, like navigating through tree data structure such a reading files of a folder and subfolders,